alexandrebulatovic/alexandrebulatovic.github.io/_post/dockerized-spring-batch.md

 ---
 layout: post
 title:  Dockerized Spring Batch importing data from Excel into an in-memory database
-categories: Java SpringBatch SpringBoot SpringData Hibernate JPA HSQLDB
+categories: Java SpringBatch SpringBoot SpringData Hibernate JPA HSQLDB Maven
 slug: dockerized-spring-batch
 rank: 6
 ---

-This personal project was made for in 2020 as a way to experiment with Spring Batch and Docker containerization.
+This personal project was made in 2020 as a way to experiment with Spring Batch and Docker containerization.

 It is a simple batch importing data from a CSV file "sample-data.csv" into an [in-memory database](https://en.wikipedia.org/wiki/HSQLDB).